 SUMMARY OF THE GENERAL GUIDELINES FOR FOREIGNERS INTENDING TO DO BUSINESS IN NIGERIA

-- In Nigeria generally, a foreigner is allowed to fully own a company or own same jointly with a Nigerian.
-It is only in business enterprises which are on the “negative list” that a foreigner is not allowed to fully own a company.
-Such business enterprises on the negative list include production and/or dealing in arms, ammunition, narcotic drugs and psychotropic substances.
+- In Nigeria generally, a foreigner is allowed to fully own a company or own the same jointly with a Nigerian.
+However, a foreigner is not allowed to fully own a company or business enterprise on the “negative list”.
+Business enterprises on the negative list include production and/or dealing in arms, ammunition, narcotic drugs, and psychotropic substances.

-- However, for a foreign-owned company, the minimum share capital before Business Permit can be granted is Ten Million Naira (N10.M).
+- However, for a foreign-owned company, the minimum share capital before Business Permit can be granted is Ten Million Naira (₦10M).

-- Please note, however, that there are some business enterprises which have prescribed minimum share capital which may be far higher than N10.M.
+- Please note, that there are some business enterprises that have prescribed minimum share capital which may be far higher than ₦10M.
 [Information on prescribed share capital (if any) will be provided once the nature of the intended business is known].

 - After incorporation, there are some other regulatory approvals before a foreign-owned company will be allowed to carry on operations or be able to repatriate its income and earnings.